maweeks/frontend-nanodegree-mobile-portfolio/README.md

 #### Changes made to get index.html to reach a page score greater than 90:

-* Apply print media to print.css
+* Apply a print media tag to the print.css import
-* Apply async property to analytics.js
+* Apply async tag to the analytics.js import
-* Inline the contents of style.css
+* Add the contents of style.css inline in the html file
-* Import font
-* Move js imports to the bottom
+* Move the js imports to the bottom of the html file
-* Data URI for font
+* Use data URI for font
-* Compress and change profile picture
+* Compress the profile picture
-* Compress pizzeria picture
-* Add personal data
 * Compress pizzeria picture using http://compressjpeg.com/

 #### Changes made to optimize the pizza FPS: